avitorio/outstatic/.changeset/repeatable-array-field.md

 'outstatic': minor
 ---

-Add `Array` custom field type — a repeatable field that holds a list of items of a configurable item type (String, Text, Number, Boolean, Date, Image, or Object with user-defined sub-fields).
-Items can be reordered via drag-and-drop, and the generated TypeScript types reflect the array shape.
+Add `Array` and `Object` custom field types.
+Arrays can hold configurable primitive items, object items with nested sub-objects, or nested object arrays; object fields can define the same recursive sub-field shapes.
+Array items can be reordered via drag-and-drop, and generated TypeScript types reflect the recursive field shape.